sgardier/Sokoban/README.md

   <img src="ressources/shop_preview.png" alt="Encrypted pixel art of a city, noisy image" style="width: 40%;"/>
 </div>

 Java project carried out in the context of the oriented-object programming course (INFO0062) given by Pr.
-Boigelot, University of Liège.<br>
+Boigelot, University of Liège.
-This project has been done by me (Simon Gardier) and Camille Trinh :)<br>

 The final mark for this project is 20/20.

 ## Summary